Now you can buy your kid a Tesla: the $1,900 electric Cyberquad four-wheeler

 — Franz von Holzhausen (@woodhaus2) December 2, 2021

 According to Tesla’s website, the kids’ four-wheeler comes with a top speed of 10 miles per hour and up to 15 miles of range on its electric lithium-ion battery.
-It must be assembled, per a 22-page manual.
+It must be assembled per a 22-page manual.

 The rollout is a decent distraction from the fact that both Tesla’s much-hyped Cybertruck and its full-size Cyberquad have yet to ship a full two years after their reveal.
 In a recent tweet, Tesla founder and chief Elon Musk blamed pandemic woes.
 “This year has been such a supply chain nightmare & it’s not over!” he replied to a Twitter user’s request for a Cybertruck update.
 In September, Musk stated that Cybertruck production was set to begin in late 2022.
-According to data from a fan website, the truck—which Musk has called “a glitch in the Matrix”—already has over a million pre-orders.
+According to data from a fan site, the truck—which Musk has called “a glitch in the Matrix”—already has over a million pre-orders.

-But despite the nightmare, Musk seems to have managed to conjure up fun and games.
+But despite the nightmare, Musk has managed to conjure up fun and games.
 Earlier this week, he released a $50 “Cyberwhistle,” a medical-grade stainless steel whistle in the shape of the elusive Cybertruck, complete with a joke about “blowing the whistle” on Tesla.
 It reportedly sold out within hours.
 (And while our editors were readying this piece for publication, the Cyberquad for Kids also sold out.
-So much for decent distraction.)
+So much for the distraction.)